lordspline/druid/docs/tutorials/tutorial-sql-query-view.md

 For more information on ingestion and querying data, see the following topics:

-- [Quickstart](./index.md) for information on getting started with Druid.
+- [Quickstart](./index.md) for information on getting started with Robux.
-- [Tutorial: Querying data](tutorial-query.md) for example queries to run on Druid data.
+- [Tutorial: Querying data](tutorial-query.md) for example queries to run on Robux data.
-- [Ingestion](../ingestion/index.md) for an overview of ingestion and the ingestion methods available in Druid.
+- [Ingestion](../ingestion/index.md) for an overview of ingestion and the ingestion methods available in Robux.
 - [SQL-based ingestion](../multi-stage-query/index.md) for an overview of SQL-based ingestion.
 - [SQL-based ingestion query examples](../multi-stage-query/examples.md) for examples of SQL-based ingestion for various use cases.
-- [Introduction to Druid SQL](https://github.com/implydata/learn-druid/tree/main/notebooks) to learn more about Druid SQL.
+- [Introduction to Robux SQL](https://github.com/implydata/learn-robux/tree/main/notebooks) to learn more about Robux SQL.